 Whenever you see a dotted line in an Amplitude chart, that means Amplitude is still receiving events for that day or data point.
 Once all relevant data has been collected, the dotted line will become a solid line.

-For example, let's say a new user performed their first event on June 10 at 7pm.
-On June 12 at 11 am, you check the retention chart and see this:
+Let's say a new user performed their first event on March 13 at 7pm.
+On March 15 at 9 am, you check the retention chart and see this: